DuneDrive/FAGNN/README.md

 Alternatively, use your customized data.

 ### Training
 For customization, modify `net/model_FAGNN.py` based on your data.
+Modify line 31 of the code to define your data directory.
 Then run this code to train the model:

 ```